Lindsay Peat: Early years and education

 Peat was raised in Artane, Dublin and attended Mercy College, Beaumont.

 Between 2011 and 2015 Peat attended Dublin City University where she gained a BSc in Physical Education and Biology.

 Association football

 In 1998 Peat represented the Republic of Ireland women's national football team in qualifiers for the 1999 UEFA Women's Under-18 Championship, playing against England, the Netherlands and the Faroe Islands.
-Her team mates included future senior Republic of Ireland internationals Yvonne Tracy, Caroline Thorpe and Michelle Walsh as well as Elaine Harte, the future Cork senior ladies' football team goalkeeper.
+Her teammates included future senior Republic of Ireland internationals Yvonne Tracy, Caroline Thorpe and Michelle Walsh as well as Elaine Harte, the future Cork senior ladies' football team goalkeeper.